EurusCrypto/JavaScript-Fundamentals/The Basics/Readme.md

 5. Loops

 - classical For Loops usage ( for (let i = 1; i<4; i++) )
-- the modulus operator.
+- the modulus operator %.
 It will tell us the remainder of a division.